Batuka (song): Composition and lyrics

 "Batuka" was written by Madonna, Mirwais and Banda, while production was handled by the singer and Mirwais.
 Madonna stated that even though all of her children sing on the song, Banda was the only one who asked for songwriting credits.
 It was described as a batuque song, with influences of Afrobeat.
 It features drums played by the Batukadeiras Orchestra, and a call and response structure, with the group singing their own solos in the Cape Verdean Creole language.
 The lyrics deal with "overcoming adversity", while Madonna warns of "a storm ahead" over vocodered vocals.
 The lyrics "Get that old man/put him in a jail/where he can’t stop us" were considered a reference to then President of the United States Donald Trump.
+Madonna herself disagreed, declaring, "Oh gosh, pick a head of state – I think you might have a few".
 Will Hodgkinson from The Times noted that the song "has a wayward quality reminiscent of Brazil's late-1960s tropicalia movement", while Lucy O'Brien, writing for The Guardian, commented that it "has a dark, percussive female power".